decred/dcrbounty/src/content/en/scope/index.md

 dcrlnd scope has some limitations, please read the linked github page before testing.

-dcrios and dcrandroid we are only interested in vulnerabilities with a valid POC and exploit.
-Please do not submit automated scanner results.

-atomicswap only the Bitcoin, Decred and Litecoin versions of the tools are in scope
+atomicswap only the Bitcoin, Decred and Litecoin versions of the tools are in scope.

 **The following are not in scope:**